 • GED College Ready + Credit Score Level: Scoring between 175 and 200 indicates not only a readiness for college-level coursework, but possible eligibility for college credit, depending on the college program.

-Test scores are available in the student’s GED.com account within 3 business days of taking the test.
-The scoring section of the account will also include a detailed report of each subject test’s score and skills the student can work on to improve their score.
+Test scores are typically available in your GED.com account within 24 hours of taking the test, though it can sometimes take up to three business days.
+The scoring section of your account will also include a detailed report of each subject test’s score and skills you can work on to improve their score.

 Can You Go to College With a GED?

-How to Get Into College With a GED
+How to Get Into College With a GED: Step-by-Step

-There are a number of steps GED grads can take to increase their chances of getting accepted to a college.
+Fortunately, there are a number of steps GED grads can take to increase their chances of getting accepted to college.

-If an applicant participated in extracurricular activities while they were in high school or volunteered with a community organization, putting that information on a college application will give the admissions team a fuller view of who the applicant is as a person, instead of just looking at their test scores.
-Discussing a job they had that is related to the field they want to study might also be good to include.
+If you participated in extracurricular activities while you were in high school or volunteered with a community organization, putting that information on your college application can give the admissions team a fuller view of who you are as a person (instead of just looking at your test scores).
+You may also want to include any jobs you’ve had that are to the field you want to study.

 Apply to Multiple Schools